JadePlanECE/lidar3d_sdk/README.md

 Select `Configure header pins manually`.

-Go on the pin number you want to activate, and push `space` or `enter` keyboard to change the functions (unused / gpio / i2c2 / pwm / uarta / etc..).
+Go on the pin's number you want to activate, and push `space` or `enter` on the keyboard to change the functions (unused / gpio / i2c2 / pwm / uarta / etc..).
 In that case, change the pins 11 and 13 into gpio.

 After making your selections, choose `Save and reboot to configure pins`.
 The Jetson will automatically reboot, do not unplug the Jetson during the process.

-For the code in the `src` folder to work, you need to build the following electrical circuit:
+To execute properly the code in the `src` folder, you need to build the following electrical circuit:

 ![electronical_cricuit_diagram](img/electrical_circuit_diagram.png)